Application and Enrollment Policies and Procedures

-- An Academy employee or Board member’s child is defined as his or her biological or legally adopted or fostered child.
+- An Academy employee or School Board member’s child is defined as his or her biological or legally adopted or fostered child.
 Nieces, nephews, and unrelated children sharing an address with the employee or Board member are not considered his or her children.

 - In order for children of Academy employees and Board members to be considered under this preference policy, parents/guardians must complete and submit a completed application for each child they wish to enroll in the school during the open application period.
 If the Academy does not receive an application for each child during the open application period, the child will not qualify for enrollment under the Children of Employees and Board Members Preference Policy.

 - Prior to the random selection process, applicant children of employees and board members will be placed in the appropriate grade, space permitting.
 If the grade is full, the child will be placed on the grade's Children of Employees and Board Members Waiting List.